vikrantwiz02/DFP-13/01_Title_Executive_Summary.md

 We propose an **Arduino-based XY Braille Plotter** that replaces the traditional pen with a precision braille stylus actuator (servo motor) to create raised tactile dots on 140-160 GSM paper mounted on a slate backing.
 The system integrates:

 **Hardware Features:**
-- Low-cost XY plotting mechanism using NEMA 17 stepper motors
+- Low-cost XY plotting mechanism using 3 servo motors (X-axis, Y-axis, Stylus)
-- Servo-actuated braille stylus for precise dot embossing
+- Direct servo positioning for precise braille dot embossing
 - Support for 140-160 GSM paper (standard braille thickness)
 - Integrated microphone and speaker for voice interaction
-- Bluetooth/Wi-Fi connectivity for app control
+- Bluetooth connectivity for app control (via HC-05/HC-06 module)

 **Software Features:**
 - **AI-powered language translation**: Any language → braille script using Liblouis + GPT